mike-u/ThereminD/README.md

-# ThereminD
+#
-Virtual theremin controlled with Muse headband
+ThereminD
-Made by Henry Phalen, Sarah Shaykevich, and Michael Urich
+Virtual theremin in Matlab controlled with Muse headband Made by Henry Phalen, Sarah Shaykevich, and Michael Urich

 ###That looks dope af fam, sign me the heck up